njablons/Nathan-Jablonski-Portfolio/docs/Labs/L05/index.md

 ## 3D Printing & Test

 ### Pre-Processor Layout & Build Orientation
 Both parts were placed flat on their side face on the print bed in PrusaSlicer.
-This layout minimizes $Z$-height, drastically reducing print time while aligning extrusion paths parallel to bending forces.
+This layout minimizes Z-height, drastically reducing print time while aligning extrusion paths parallel to bending forces.

 ![PrusaSlicer Layout](Screenshot%202026-09-20%20134115.png)
 *Figure 6: Male clip and female block positioned flat on the print bed in PrusaSlicer.*

 ### Slicer Configuration & Settings
 * **Perimeters:** Set to **4** (*Vertical shells*).
-Because the cantilever beam thickness is $3.175\text{ mm}$, setting 4 perimeters converted the flexure into 100% continuous longitudinal wall paths for maximum fatigue resistance.
+Because the cantilever beam thickness is 3.175 mm, setting 4 perimeters converted the flexure into 100% continuous longitudinal wall paths for maximum fatigue resistance.
 * **Infill:** Set to **25%** density with a **Gyroid** pattern for structural efficiency in the female block.
 * **Supports:** Set to **For support enforcers only** with **Snug** support style to fulfill the lab requirement while keeping contact surfaces clean.